yaricom/io42/content/home/about.md

 # Biography

 Iaroslav Omelianenko is a CTO and Research Director at the NewGround LLC.
 His research interests include human-computer interaction, genetic algorithms, neuroevolution of augmented topologies, reinforcement learning, control & optimization, and Neurobiology.

 He leads the Research and Development team, which applies genetic algorithms to create artificial neural networks with minimal footprint to solve variety of control & optimization tasks as well as do research in brain-computer interfaces.

-He has more than 30 years of experience with software design and actively participates in open source projects at GitHub.
-He presented his publications at international conferences.
+He has more than 30 years of experience with software design and project management.
+Actively participates in open source projects.
+He presented research papers as an author at international conferences.